vaquero-db/vqro/testing/README.md

 Each entity will have many metrics we want to measure about it.
 Unlike entity labels which are always present, some metrics will have distinct labels of their own.
-For instance a `bytes_written` metric might comes with a `dev` metric that specifies which disk device the bytes were written to.
+For instance a `bytes_written` metric might comes with a `dev` label that specifies which disk device the bytes were written to.
 However an `uptime` metric probably would not have a `dev` label.
 Basically the "label topology" is trivial for entities but non-trivial for metrics.

-To solve this we simply write a file called a _template_ that specifies the non-entity labels of all the metrics that each entity will have.
+To solve this we simply write a file called a _metrics template_ that specifies the non-entity labels of all the metrics that each entity will have.

 The idea is that we will invoke our script like so: